maryam21/Shops/README.md

 # Shops
 App that lists shops nearby

-To build this app I used Nodejs in the backend and Vuejs for the frontend.
+This app is built using MEVN(Mongodb, Express, Vue, Node) stack.
 The features currently implemented:

 - [ ] As a User, I can sign up using my email & password (in progress)
 - [ ] As a User, I can sign in using my email & password